PrankurSharma/totalitycorp-frontend-challenge/README.md

 Link of deployed website: https://openseatotalityproject.netlify.app

-The website is almost similar to the homepage of website: https://opensea.io/ taken from the list provided in the PDF.
+The website is almost similar to the homepage of website: https://opensea.io/ taken from the list provided in the PDF of tasks.

 Since the project required us to not use any 3rd party libraries, there is an abundant usage of flexbox in order to design the layout of the website.